ekisbw/hello_world/README.md

 # hello_world
 beggining to use GitHub

-This is my first attempt to using GitHub.
+This is my first true attempt to using GitHub.
 This will enable me to assist me in learning to code as I have been told there are great resources available on this platform.